Do you know about the most common triggers for empaths?

 In many ways being an empath is wonderful.
 Empaths have rich, deep life experiences.
 They savor moments like delicious bites of fine chocolate.
 But, they also feel everything on overdrive.

 Are you exhausted after being in the company of others?
 Do you feel extra anxious in crowds?
 Or, conversely, do you experience a “high” from being around high-spirited and excited crowds, such as at a festival?

+These emotions are all indicative of triggers for empaths.
 Other signs of being an empath include: